thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Saturday, 11 February 2023
+### Daily Rundown on Sunday, 12 February 2023

-- The average temperature today is 9.8˚C;
+- The average temperature today is 9.73˚C;
-- With highs of 10.5˚C and lows of 6.03˚C.
+- With highs of 10.43˚C and lows of 3.95˚C.
-- You can expect scattered clouds for the day.
+- You can expect clear sky for the day.

 <!-- weather_marker ends -->